An annual tribute to my mother and an encouragement to you:

 I know your afflictions and your poverty – yet you are rich!
 I know about the slander of those who say they are Jews and are not, but are a synagogue of Satan.
 Do not be afraid of what you are about to suffer.
 I tell you, the devil will put some of you in prison to test you, and you will suffer persecution for ten days.
 Be faithful, even to the point of death, and I will give you life as your victor’s crown. – Revelation 2:9-10.
 Life did not play out the way the church in Smyrna may have anticipated.
 There were attacks in the physical and spiritual realms.
 Yet the Lord’s expectation was for them to “be faithful, even to the point of death.”
 In life, families are under attack physically and spiritually.
 It is easy to blame or even judge parents when things do not go as anticipated.
 Yet the call is to be faithful to our Father by honoring the earthly mother and father He blessed us with.

 The command with a promise is: “Honor your father and your mother, so that you may live long in the land the Lord your God is giving you.”
 (Exodus 20:12).
 The promise is one of blessing – it may be a blessing of affirmation; it may involve emotional healing; or it may initiate spiritual healing across generations.
-What we know is that God is a faithful Father.
-As we honor, He will follow through with His promise.
+What we know is that God is a faithful Father and as we honor, He will follow through with His promise.

 Prayer guide: Thank You for the mother and father You blessed me with.
 Life is playing out exactly as You have planned.
 I confess there were many years when I was certainly more dishonoring than honoring of my parents.
 Forgive me.
 Thank You for the heart change You initiated in me that provided an opportunity to honor my mother and father while they were alive.
 And thank You for the generational healing my family has experienced as a result.
 You are an awesome God and a wonderful Father!
 Amen.

 A faithful father leads by example in honoring his mother and father.